gdcc/dataverse-recipes/python/upload_nextcloud/README.md

                         DATASET_DOI.
   --skip-existing       (Opt.)
 Skip files that have already been uploaded to the dataset (default: exit
                         with error)
-  --temp-dir TEMP_DIR   Temporary directory for downloads (default: system temp) --journal-file JOURNAL_FILE
+  --keep-zips           (Opt.)
+If ZIP files are uploaded, double-ZIP them to avoid unpackaging by Dataverse --temp-dir TEMP_DIR   Temporary directory for downloads (default: system temp) --journal-file JOURNAL_FILE
                         Journal file to track progress (default: transfer_journal.txt)